centre-pathogen-genomics/CPGIH_Utility/README.md

 ```

 ## GENERAL TIPS
-Some of these scripts will take a while to run, and will fail if they lose connection to the server, so I always run them like this:
+Some of the scripts in this repository will take a while to run - if you are running these on a remote server without a job scheduler (eg. SLURM) then they will fail if you lose connection to the server.
+You can avoid that by using somethink like `tmux` or `screen`, but I always run them like this:

 ```bash
 nohup sh script.sh input output > nohup_out &